NitiChavda/Virtual-Telecaller/README.md

 2. Click "Start Call" to begin a voice conversation
 3. Speak naturally - your speech will be transcribed
 4. The AI will process your query and respond both visually and audibly
-5. Alternatively, use the chat interface by clicking "Open Chatbot"
+5. Alternatively, use the chat interface by clicking "Open Chatbot".

 ---

 ## Future Improvements
-- Direct API communication instead of Drive middleware with availabilty of more computational resources.
+- Direct API communication instead of Drive middleware with availability of more computational resources.
 - Enhanced error handling and recovery
 - User authentication and personalization
 - Expanded training dataset for better responses